 1/3 Cup of Three Little Pig’s Memphis rub

 - Store your brisket in the refrigerator until you are ready to start trimming.
 Cold briskets are much easier to work with.
 Flip your brisket over so the point end is underneath.
 Remove any silver skin or excess fat from the flat muscle.
 Trim down the large crescent moon shaped fat section until it is a smooth transition between the point and the flat.
 Trim and excessive or loose meat and fat from the point.
 Square the edges and ends of the flat.
 Flip the brisket over and trim the top fat cap to about 1/4 of an inch thickness across the surface of the brisket.

-- Cover the brisket on the top side with a coat of yellow mustard to help bind the rub to the brisket to maximize the crusting process.
+- Cover the brisket on the top side with a coat of Three Little Pigs Mustard BBQ sauce to help bind the rub to the brisket to maximize the crusting process.